 Q: Did you really say on national TV, “looking amazing is a priority over breathing”?!

 That said, I WAS still able to breathe during the wedding, and I declare to all the young, impressionable women watching me on the show, breathing actually IS more important than looking good.
 Really.
 Please breathe.

 Q: Was it weird to see yourself on TV?

 A: It was strangely NOT weird to see myself on that screen.
 Maybe I’ve watched enough reality TV to just calmly think, “Oh, that’s a person on TV,” rather than, “AHH HOW DID I GET THERE?”

 Q: Where can I read more about your engagement and wedding drama?

-A: Read our Romantic Engagement Story here, our “Crazy Wedding World” article here, my article “Why I’m Not Changing my Name” here, scandalous post “Two Secrets to Save Money on a Wedding” here, or the articles from our Honeymoon in Belize here.
+A: Read our Romantic Engagement Story, or my article “Why I’m Not Changing My Name After Marriage,” or the scandalous post “Two Secrets to Save Money on a Wedding,” or the articles from our Honeymoon in Belize.

 Do leave comments if you have time, because I love knowing you stopped by.

 Q: Are you happy with how the episode turned out?